-You may have items in your home that have a lot of sentiment attached.
-They do not serve any purpose, and may not fit into your current life.
-But you hold onto them anyway.
+You may have items in your home that have a lot of sentiment attached to them.
+However they don’t serve any purpose, and may not fit into your current life, but you hold onto them anyway.
 Year after year, they lurk in the depths of your closet, at the bottom of a storage box, or collecting dust on display.
 You just can’t quite let go of these items – though they present an inconvenience.
-There is further incentive to remove these items: research shows that clutter has an impact on our moods, making us more stressed.
+Research shows that clutter has an impact on our moods, making us more stressed.
 So what is there to do with these memories you just can’t throw away?

 1. Seeing it through fresh eyes